-Days after Education CS George Magoha proposed the closure of a few diploma publications, plans are underway to scrap the 47-yr-vintage Bachelor of Education degree.
+Days after Education, CS George Magoha proposed the closure of a few diploma publications, and plans are underway to scrap the 47-yr-vintage Bachelor of Education degree.

 Under the thought, secondary school graduates who qualify to enroll in college will do basic degrees in both technological know-how or arts earlier than proceeding for a one-year postgraduate degree schooling.

 The Teachers Service Commission will enroll them as instructors after a hit crowning glory of the postgraduate diploma.

 In what appears to had been borrowed heavily from the education of advocates, the government will set up the Kenya School of Education to provide very last assessments and certification to trainees becoming a member of the coaching profession.